elinmerlin/mlops/README.md

 The CatBoostRegressor model is hardcoded in tune.py.

  - CatBoostRegressor and GradientBoostingRegressor models trained on January data were registered in the MLflow model registry.
-Additionally, new models trained on March and March-April data were registered.
+Additionally, new models were trained on March and March-April data.
 To compare the performance of these models on unseen data (May data):

        python3 src/models/offline_compare.py